tenebrousedge/shell_guide/shell_guide.md

 ### Assumed Knowledge

-[This page, essentially](epicodus-shell).
+[This page, essentially][epicodus-shell].
 You should know what cd, ls, touch, mkdir, mv and rm do.
 Also, this guide uses
 ```shell
 $
 ````